Goldelm24/work-journal/October/Nextjs2.md

 ## Learning about routing & navigation in Nextjs

+A Dynamic segment can be created by wrapping a folder's name in square brackets:
+`[folderName]`.
+Example: `[id]` or `[slug]`
 Dynamic routes is a route with a parameter.
-Below is an example of how it works
+Below is an example of how it works using Typescript.
+One of the beauties of working with Typescript is that it makes it easier to catch and prevent certain types of bugs which helps improve code quality.

 ```
 interface Props {